Local builder installation

 Local builder

-In this part, we will install and use the local builder to devel our custom binding.
-If you would like further information about the local builder, please follow this link
+In this part, we will install and use the local builder to develop our custom binding.
+If you would like further information about the local builder, please follow this link.

 Installation